College of Arms: Granting and proving descent of arms

-The granting of armorial bearings (coat of arms) within the United Kingdom is the sole prerogative of the British monarch.
+The granting of armorial bearings (coats of arms) within the United Kingdom is the sole prerogative of the British monarch.
 However, the monarch has delegated this power to two authorities: the Lord Lyon, with jurisdiction over Scotland, and the College of Arms, over England, Wales and Northern Ireland.
-Under the latter's jurisdiction, the right to arms is acquired exclusively either by proving descent in an unbroken male-line from someone registered as so entitled or by a new grant from the King of Arms.
+Under the latter's jurisdiction, the right to arms is acquired exclusively either by proving descent in an unbroken male line from someone registered as so entitled or by a new grant from the King of Arms.
 Technically, however, arms can also be gained by a grant from the Crown, by prescription (meaning in use since time immemorial), by succeeding to an office, or by marriage.
-The descent of arms follows strongly the Law of heraldic arms, which is a branch of English law, interpreted by civil lawyers in the Court of Chivalry.
+The descent of arms closely follows the Law of heraldic arms, which is a branch of English law, interpreted by civil lawyers in the Court of Chivalry.
 Sir Edward Coke in his Commentary upon Littleton (1628) wrote that "gentry and armes is the nature of gavelkinde, for they descend to all the sonnes."
-Arms in England, therefore descend to all of the male lines, and not just the most senior alone (unlike in Scotland).
+Arms in England therefore descend to all of the male lines, and not just the most senior alone (unlike in Scotland).

 When a new grant of arms is to be made, it is granted through Letters Patent.
 The Crown delegates all of this authority to the King of Arms, however before any letters can be issued they must have a warrant from the Earl Marshal agreeing to the granting of arms.
 This has been the case since 1673, when the authority of the Earl Marshal, which the heralds had challenged, was established by a royal declaration stating, among other things, that no patents of arms should be granted without his consent.
 This established the present system whereby royal authority to approve candidates for grants of arms is exercised by the Earl Marshal, and royal authority to grant the arms themselves is exercised by the Kings of Arms.
-Firstly a petition is submitted, called a memorial, to the Earl Marshal.
+First a petition, called a memorial, is submitted to the Earl Marshal.
 This memorial will be drawn up for the petitioner by an officer of arms, if it is felt that such a petition would be accepted.
-Currently there are no set criteria for eligibility for a grant of arms, the College recommends that "awards or honours from the Crown, civil or military commissions, university degrees, professional qualifications, public and charitable services, and eminence or good standing in national or local life" will be taken into account.
+Currently there are no set criteria for eligibility for a grant of arms; however the College recommends that "awards or honours from the Crown, civil or military commissions, university degrees, professional qualifications, public and charitable services, and eminence or good standing in national or local life" will be taken into account.